Who Made This? Fake Detection and Source Attribution with Diffusion Features: Results

 \subsection{Fake Image Detection}

-Following the experimental setup described in~\Cref{sec:fake_detection}, we evaluate two methods: one based on neural networks (i.e., MLP) and the other on a $k$-NN approach. \paragraph{Neural Network Classifier.} We conduct preliminary experiments using the three MLPs described in \Cref{sec:fake_detection}, MLP-320, which achieves an average cross-generator accuracy of $79.17\%$, outperforms MLP-640 ($78.23\%$) and MLP640-320 ($78.94\%$).
+Following the experimental setup described in~\Cref{sec:fake_detection}, we evaluate two methods: one based on neural networks (i.e., MLP) and the other on a $k$-NN approach.

+\paragraph{Neural Network Classifier.} We conduct preliminary experiments using the three MLPs described in~\Cref{sec:fake_detection}.
+MLP-320, which achieves an average cross-generator accuracy of $79.1\%$, outperforms MLP-640 ($78.2\%$) and MLP-640-320 ($78.9\%$).
 A detailed breakdown of the results for MLP-320 on cross-generator fake image detection is presented in~\Cref{tab:mlp-360_res_val}.

 The results reveal a clear pattern: while the MLP effectively learns generator-specific artifacts (as evidenced by the high diagonal accuracy), it struggles to generalize to unseen generators.
-This behavior suggests the presence of distinct generator families that share underlying characteristics within the latent space of the diffusion U-Net.
-For instance, the MLP trained on Midjourney data performs well on images from SDV1.4, SDV1.5, and Glide, indicating a latent similarity among their generated outputs.
+We can also observe the presence of distinct generator families that share underlying characteristics within the latent space of the diffusion U-Net.
+For example, an MLP trained on SDM latents of Midjourney images transfers well to SDv1.4, SDv1.5, and Glide, suggesting a strong similarity in their latent feature representations.

-\paragraph{$k$-NN Classifier.} While the features extracted from the diffusion U-Net are discriminative enough to separate real and synthetic data, the MLP classifier tends to learn specific artifacts of a given generator, which limits its ability to generalize.
-To address this limitation, we propose a $k$-NN approach.
-As a training-free method that relies on distances between feature prototypes, we hypothesize that $k$-NN can achieve a more robust generalization than the MLP.

-First, we identify the optimal $k$-NN configuration following the extensive parameter search described in~\Cref{sec:fake_detection}.
-The model using the correlation distance, with $k=101$ and a support size of $2000$, achieved the best performance on the validation set (see~\Cref{tab:best_knn_res_val}).
-It yielded an average accuracy of $85.3\%$ across the eight generators, a significant improvement over the $79.17\%$ obtained by the best MLP approach.
-This optimized version of the $k$-NN model is finally tested on the GenImage test set (\Cref{tab:best_knn_res_test}).
+\paragraph{$k$-NN Classifier.} Although U-Net features effectively distinguish real from synthetic data, the MLP classifier tends to learn generator-specific artifacts, hindering generalization.
+To address this limitation, we propose a training-free $k$-NN approach that operates on distances between feature prototypes.
+By relying on the intrinsic geometry of the feature space rather than learned parameters, $k$-NN leverages the structure already encoded in the representations, leading to more effective cross-generator generalization.
+To this aim, guided by the hyperparameter search described in~\Cref{sec:fake_detection}, we select the $k$-NN model using correlation distance with $k=45$ and a size of $S_G=1000$.
+This configuration achieves the best validation accuracy, $85.3\%$ across eight generators as shown in~\Cref{tab:best_knn_res_val}, and surpasses the best MLP ($79.1\%$).
+The same $k$-NN configuration is then evaluated on the GenImage test set (\Cref{tab:best_knn_res_test}).